SerpRateAI/AI-pipeline-boreholes/README.md

 This script reads the segmented images from 'path_imgs' which is the path to parent folder 'core_images_all' described above.
 ROIs are selected by sliding a window of size "image_size" over the images with a stride, and chooses the region with maximum fracture fraction.
 It saves the ROI images in each folder in "core_images_all" and also in the 'path_output' from user.

 **Step 2**: Calculate SMDs from ROI core images:
-Here, you can calculate all SMDs on your ROI images of size 512 by 512 pixels. if you have images with different size, cpp code in folder 'Cpp_source_512' should be recompiled with different parameters. see the docstring for more details.
+Here, you can calculate all SMDs on your ROI images of size 512 by 512 pixels. if you have images with different size, cpp code in folder 'Cpp_source_512' should be recompiled with different parameters.
+See the docstring for more detail.

 ```
 python calculate_smds.py --path_ROI_imgs D:\Hamed\SerpAIpipeline\data\cropped_ROIs --cpathPn D:\Hamed\SerpAIpipeline\SerpAI_Github\AI-pipeline-boreholes\Cpp_source_512\Cpp_source\Polytope --runtimePn D:\Hamed\SerpAIpipeline\SerpAI_Github\AI-pipeline-boreholes\Cpp_source_512\runtime -